Get Set Up

 11Beneath the sketch code you previously copied from the Library, you’ll find a header file containing

-#define statements and details about your internet shield.
+#define statements and details about your Arduino's Internet configuration.
 Copy the contents of the header into your

 The TembooAccount.h header file